surajang/arduino-midi-pedal-for-hx-stomp/README.md

 ## HW Parts
 - 1 x Arduino
   - Tested with Arduino UNO.
 Others with same spec. should work
-- 2 x momentary switches
+- 4 x momentary switches
   - Bring your favorite pedal switches (any momentary on/off switch works)
 - 2 x LEDs of your choice
   - Optional.
-For switch indicators.
+One for power, the other indicates activation status
 - 1 x 5-PIN DIN female MIDI socket
   - Good old MIDI interface socket
 - 2 x 220 ohm resistors